 It’s hard to beat Adobe’s seemingly endless features, and the AI tech is no exception.

 Industry-standard Adobe Photoshop CC is no stranger to utilizing AI in its massive array of imaging programs.
 If we were to talk about all of Adobe’s editing capabilities, you’d be reading a 10,000-word article!
-So, let’s just focus on their new AI technology, brought forth between 2020, 2021, and the new 2022 version released a few months prior to the new year.
+So, let’s just focus on their new AI technology, brought forth between 2020, 2021, and the new 2022 version released a few months before the new year.

 Firstly, the Neural Filters is AI at its finest.
 This new offering allows you to entirely change your subject’s facial expression, hair thickness, and so much more with the click of a button.
 The results are quite accurate as well, as photographers all over the world began utilizing this tech to fix up their photographs (and aspects of an image that were, originally, out of their control).
 Adobe processes and analyzes the photographs, mapping out where individual parts of the face are, which grants pretty good control over the alterations.

 Next, you’ve got Sky Replacement, which is similar to other programs like Topaz Labs Masking and Luminar.
 Mask the sky area, replace it with an image of your choice, and continue forth to tone the non-masked parts of your image.
 Pretty neat!

 As of their 2022 version, new AI masking options have magically appeared, such as Subject Detection.
 Once upon a time, you could ask Photoshop to detect the subject, but frankly, it wasn’t great.
 Whatever is included in this new version is superb, as the mask is extremely accurate and makes editing a breeze.

 This is all in addition to its already existing AI technology, such as automatic image adjustments.

 The new updates add lots of great AI features to a program designed exclusively for photographers.